 Students will also attend weekly research seminars regarding a broad array of scientific topics.
 The program culminates with a competitive poster session.

 The program also sponsors a number of social activities to foster interaction among students and their mentors.
 Activities may include:

 - Attending a Mariner's game at Safeco Field;

-- Making a meal for patients and caregivers at the Seattle Cancer Care Alliance (SCCA) House; and
+- Preparing a meal for patients and caregivers at the Seattle Cancer Care Alliance (SCCA) House; and

 - Hiking the trails on Mount Rainier